 Let me elaborate.
 The owners are at their very best behavior most of the time at least in the beginning, hiding everything in their minds and heart behind a very sweet demeanor.
 But they just put on a super-nice facade at that time!
 And one thing most of the owners are very adamant about is the amount of rent payable.
 Here too, you might find discrepancies in the same area.
 As I said, it all depends on the type of owner and his/her mentality.
 Fine, somehow using hook or crook or charm or whatever, the owner convinces the tenant/s to join the house.

 Another important thing is the advance.
 This advance is like a refundable caution deposit.
-Model Tenancy Act was passed by the Indian Parliament last year.
+Model Tenancy Act was passed by the Indian Parliament in 2021.
 It’s up to the states to implement it.
 The current legal limit in India for collecting advances is a rent of two months as an advance.
 In the case of godowns, it’s five months.
 Similarly, the rent can be increased by 4% annually.
 These are the rules laid down by the government which is seldom followed.

 And the other minor/major repairs too in the same manner – one person saying ‘NO’ and the spouse accepting the requests.
 As if the owner is doing a favor to the tenant!
 Which in turn actually confuses the tenants making them take sides of the owner or his/her spouse.
 All this until the tenant properly settles down.
 So, once the tenants are settled, the owner might do repair works of his/her own volition until three months.

 As I had stated earlier, to vacate and relocate to a new location even if it’s on the next street is a huge headache.
 This involves a considerable amount of labor, time, and money.
 So, the owners remain adamant even if the tenants are faced with serious problems like termites.
 The owners take liberties in denying pest control services to the tenants.
 Sometimes, even if the tenants are ready to spend out of their own pockets, the owners refuse.
 Which is weird, to say the least!
 Okay, Chao for now.
 I’ll write about the various geopolitical configurations and issues concerning owners, tenants, and neighbors in another article.
 Thank you for reading.